ByronVelasco/SortingAlgorithms/README.md

   - Descending sorted lists

 - **`img/` Folder**:
-  Stores the cited diagrams used to explain each algorithm and the output images generated during experimentation.
+  Stores the cited diagrams (`references/` folder) used to explain each algorithm and the output images generated during experimentation.

 - **`7 ComplexityMachine/` Folder**:
   Contains the notebook `ComplexityMachine.ipynb`, which performs the experimental analysis of sorting algorithms and presents the conclusions.